Implementing experiential learning in your employee development program offers a plethora of benefits to the company’s functionality and success.

 Employee loyalty is built upon when they feel comfortable within the organization and with the content they are learning.
 In order to consolidate the content, microlearning cements shared information through features such as spaced repetition.
 When employees are recognised and rewarded, they develop emotional attachment to the company, establishing a strong sense of lasting loyalty.

-3. Assists in the achievement of organizational goals
+3. Experential Learning assists in the achievement of organizational goals

 Experiential learning connects the training experience to the real world, meaning that employees can start achieving their goals before they start applying their skills to their day-to-day roles.